Economic Calculation in the Socialist Commonwealth: Synopsis

 According to Mises, although it is possible to perform economic calculation in a proficient manner without these two requirements present, very few circumstances exist.
 These circumstances include economic calculation within a household.

 To him, cost-benefit analysis is not hard to do on a personal scale.
 It is not hard to pick between a certain amount of wine and a certain amount of oil.
 However, because marginal utility is not homogeneous and universal, people will have different preferences.
 For example, a teetotaler may prefer oil to wine, whereas an alcoholic may prefer wine.
 Thus the central planner or bureaucrat will have trouble distributing resources as prices cannot be set without markets as prices reflect the supply and demand of goods, labour and resources.
 Buying and selling consumer goods within a socialist state will simply be internal transfers of goods and not "objects of exchange", which sets the price mechanism out of order.

 Mises thought that Economic Calculation is only possible (outside of extremely limited circumstances) by information provided by market prices, which reflects the changes of individual subjective values.
 Bureaucratic, centrally planned methods of resource allocation are inherently irrational and do not allocate resources in the most efficient method, which means that economic calculation in a socialist commonwealth is impossible.
 Because of the economist's idea that cost-benefit analysis is imperative and crucial, the socialist economy is also impossible.

 Criticisms

-Left Wing Criticism
+Left-wing criticism

 Marxist computer programmer Paul Cockshott argues that economic calculation is possible within a socialist state as long as computational devices are used.
 In "Towards a New Socialisms "Information and Economics: A Critique of Hayek" and "Against Mises", he argues that central planning is simplified by the use of computers in calculating the component of price not accounted for by Marxian labor theories of value.